ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/example-cpp.md

                 continue;
             }

-            // It is possible to duplicate lines in the output stream due to an external retryer. if (streamPart.HasResultSet()) {
+            // It is possible for lines to be duplicated in the output stream due to an external retrier if (streamPart.HasResultSet()) {
                 auto rs = streamPart.ExtractResultSet();
                 TResultSetParser parser(rs);